 Jessica Bolter is an Associate Policy Analyst with the U.S. Immigration Policy Program at MPI.
-Her research focuses on migration patterns at the U.S.-Mexico border, immigration enforcement, and asylum and refugee issues.
+Her research focuses on migration patterns at the U.S.-Mexico border, extracontinental migration in the Americas, immigration enforcement, and asylum and refugee issues.

-She also works across programs on Latin American migration policy, particularly on regional responses to Venezuelan migration and extracontinental migration.

 She has interned with MPI, the Capital Area Immigrants’ Rights Coalition, the Ohio Commission on Hispanic and Latino Affairs, and the Center for Democracy in the Americas.

 Ms. Bolter holds a bachelor’s degree in American studies and Spanish area studies from Kenyon College, where she focused on relations between the United States and Latin America.

 Monthly apprehension statistics at the Southwest border have become a preoccupation for the Trump administration, which compares the 2018 numbers to 2017 and declares a crisis.
 Yet it was 2017, when the "Trump effect" temporarily paused illegal crossings, that was the outlier.
 Recent trends have reverted to the pattern seen in 2016, a result notable at a time of very low U.S. unemployment, as this commentary explores.

 Frustrated by an uptick in migrant apprehensions at the U.S.-Mexico border in recent months, the Trump administration unveiled a set of sweeping changes, aiming to prosecute for federal immigration crimes every migrant apprehended crossing illegally.
 The policy will likely be hindered by legal challenges and capacity limitations, as this article explores.